-1. No restrictions: The constant rate of supply that can be maintained from the resource zone throughout the entire period of assessment, with no customer restrictions applied.
+- 1. No restrictions: The constant rate of supply that can be maintained from the resource zone throughout the entire period of assessment, with no customer restrictions applied. - 2.
+Water Company planned levels of service: The rate of supply that can be maintained from the resource zone when the system is operated to meet the Company's planned levels of service.
+The DO resulting from this scenario is used in the supply demand planning tables.

-- 2. Water Company planned levels of service: The rate of supply that can be maintained from the resource zone when the system is operated to meet our planned levels of service.
-The DO resulting from this scenario is used in the supply demand planning tables. - 3.
-Reference scenario levels of service: The rate of supply that can be maintained from the resource zone throughout the entire period of assessment when the system is operated to meet specified levels of service.
+3. Reference scenario levels of service: The rate of supply that can be maintained from the resource zone throughout the entire period of assessment when the system is operated to meet specified levels of service.
 These are for temporary customer use restrictions of 1 in 10 years and non-essential use restrictions of 1 in 40 years.

-The DO of the Essex System under these three baseline DO scenarios is shown in the table below.
+The DO of the Essex System under these three baseline DO scenarios is shown in Table 3.3 below.

-Supporting Resources g s Dei mand Reduct Minimum Deployable Output Scenario EOETS SAGS Langham BHs GOGS Appeals for restraint (7%) Phase 1 TUB (5%) Phase 2 Drought Order Ban (2%) reservoir drawdown level Deployable Output (Ml/d) 1 No restrictions ~ ~ ~ ✓ × × × Dead storage 391 2 Planned LoS ~ ~ ~ ✓ 1 in 10 years 1 in 20 years 1 in 50 years Emergency storage 390 3 Reference LoS ~ ~ ~ ✓ × 1 in 10 years 1 in 40 years Emergency storage 390
+portine sources Demand Reductions Minimum Deployable Output Scenario EOETS SAGS Langham BHs GOGS Appeals for restraint (7%) Phase 1 TUB (5%) Phase 2 Drought Order Ban (2%) reservoir drawdown level Deployable Output (Ml/d) 1 No restrictions ~ ~ ~ ✓ × × × Dead storage 397 2 Planned LoS ~ ~ ~ ✓ 1 in 10 years 1 in 20 years 1 in 50 years Emergency storage 392 3 Reference LoS ~ ~ ~ ✓ × 1 in 10 years 1 in 40 years Emergency storage 392